 GIA Certified Diamonds

-Bella Cosa Jewelers carries an exceptional collection of round, oval other and fancy shape diamonds.
-We travel the world to look for the best quality diamonds.
-The process starts with selecting diamonds that have been graded by the Gemological Institute of America (GIA).
-All of our certified diamonds are graded by the GIA.
-Then each diamond is examined to meet our strict standards.
+At Bella Cosa Jewelers, we are proud to offer an exceptional collection of round, oval, and other fancy-shaped diamonds.
+We travel the globe to source the finest stones, starting with those graded by the Gemological Institute of America (GIA).
+Each diamond is then carefully examined to ensure it meets our uncompromising standards.

-When you buy a diamond from Bella Cosa Jewelers you will feel confident that you’re buying the best quality for the price.
-One of our Graduate Gemologists or GIA trained associates will explain the benefits of each stone and help you choose the perfect setting to showcase your diamond.
+When you choose a diamond from Bella Cosa Jewelers, you’re receiving the best quality at the best price.
+Our Graduate Gemologists and GIA-trained associates are here to guide you through the unique qualities of each diamond and help you find the perfect setting to showcase your choice.

-Scroll down this page to learn more about the Carat, Clarity, Color, and Cut (4C's) of diamonds.
+Scroll down to learn more about the 4 Cs—Carat, Clarity, Color, and Cut—and discover why Every Facet Matters® when selecting your perfect diamond.

 Carat